 So far, experiments are only being carried out in the lab.

 Meanwhile, there is now hope for those with Laron syndrome.
-When a child is diagnosed they have the option of receiving a synthetic form of the IGF-1 hormone.
+Children diagnosed with Laron’s have the option of receiving a synthetic form of the IGF-1 hormone.
 The problem is the cost: around $20,000 a year.

 That’s something that few people can expect to pay.
-Hopefully there is a bright future for the people in this cancerless village, and a cure for cancer in the near future.
+Hopefully, there is a bright future for this cancerless village, and a cure for cancer in the near future.